CLI

 curl -o- https://raw.githubusercontent.com/transifex/cli/master/install.sh | bash

-Or you can isntall a specific version if you need by executing:
+Or you can install a specific version if you need by executing:

 curl -o- https://raw.githubusercontent.com/transifex/cli/master/install.sh | bash -s -- yourVersion